WWW.KARLSWALKS.CO.UK

 On to the road down to Ulpha now.
 This gang of reprobates eyed us up and followed us down through a few fields.
 We were glad they were on the other side of the wall.

 On the last leg back to Ulpha with Grey Friar catching the sun.
 I realised we hadn't reached any named summits but the heat had made us both very weary.
-When we got back to the bridge it was like Blackpool promenade with lots of people picnicking and bathing in the river.
+When we got back to the bridge it was like Blackpool promenade with lots of people picnicking by and bathing in the river.